These home loans offer low costs, coupled with a host of features, giving the best overall value.

 Your loan amount.
 This is the amount of money you borrowed.

 The loan term.
-This is the length of your home loan.
+This is the original length of your home loan.
 Most Australians choose between 20 and 30-year loan terms.

 The repayment frequency.
 Repayments can be weekly, fortnightly, or monthly, depending upon your agreement with your lender.